rockbruno/writeit/README.md

 ## USAGE

-WriteIt was developed for personal usage, so no docs or support is available at the time.
+WriteIt was developed for personal usage, so no docs or support is available at this time.